-The Lynch Law firm’s personal injury lawyers in New Jersey are dedicated to protecting the rights of injury victims and will not hesitate to pursue legal action against the driver responsible for causing your pain and suffering.
+The Lynch Law Firm, PC’s personal injury lawyers in New Jersey are dedicated to protecting the rights of injury victims and will not hesitate to pursue legal action against the driver responsible for causing your pain and suffering.
 We will provide you with a free, no obligation consultation to help you determine if you may be entitled to compensation for medical expenses, lost wages, and pain and suffering.

 Our experienced attorneys work only on a contingency fee basis.
 This means you do not have to pay us up front for our services.
 We only require payment if we help you recover compensation for your claim.